tolgaozuygur/ultrasonic_glasses/README.md

 Try to align the charging port of the LiPo Rider with the hole on the case.

+You can also paint the case and the glasses to make it look a little bit more polished.
+I used the color Tar Black from Molotov.

 >Here is a photo of the assembled device.
 The battery is behind the LiPo Rider.

 <img src="https://github.com/tolgaozuygur/ultrasonic_glasses/blob/master/ultrasonic_glasses_circuit_photo.jpg" title="Ultrasonic Sensor Circuit" alt="Ultrasonic Sensor Circuit">